opendilab/DI-engine/nervex/docs/source/feature/interaction_overview.rst

    # do something here

-   master.shutdown()  # shutdown the master (ATTENTION: master will not be stopped immediately after this) master.join()  # wait until the master completely stopped
+   master.shutdown()  # shutdown the master (ATTENTION: master will not be stopped immediately) master.join()  # wait until the master completely stopped

    print("master has been stopped")